olasunboESQ/DSA-CAPSTONE-KMS/README.md

 AND Region = 'ONTARIO'

 ```

+- Total Sales of Appliances in Ontario is 202,350

     4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers